thinkbot-project/api/sandbox/markdown-docs/docs.md

         .
     }

 Notice that this information comes to you serialised as JSON, and that&#8217;s one of the primary ways you&#8217;ll be exchanging data with thinkbot.
-The critical pieces of information here are the `status` field, which lets you know your code has been submitted to thinkbot and the `url` field, `https://thinkbot.net/api/v1/jobs/job_id/`, which lets you know where the script you just submitted resides.
+The critical pieces of information here are the `status` field, which lets you know your code has been submitted to thinkbot and the `url` field, `https://thinkbot.net/api/v1/jobs/job_id/`, which lets you know where the script you&#8217;ve just submitted resides.
 We can use this URL to later check up on the status of our script, as well as retrieve interesting results when it completes.

 Let&#8217;s use this URL to check up on our simple Python one-liner: